adyasari/Rn_mass_balance/README.md

 -   `Rn_wat__Bqm3` – radon measured in water if available, otherwise `Rn_wat_Bqm3` will be calculated using `Rn_exch_Bqm3` and water `sal_wat` and `temp_wat__C`.
 None of the values need to be filled in if `Rn_exch__Bqm3` are provided.

--   `temp_wat__C` – coastal water temperature in degrees Celsius
+-   `temp_wat__C` – water temperature in degrees Celsius

--   `sal_wat` – coastal water salinity
+-   `sal_wat` – water salinity

 -   `wind__ms` – wind measurements in m/s

--   `depth__m` – coastal water depth measurement in units of m if water column is fully mixed, mixed layer depth if water is stratified. all rows have to be filled even if the same number is applicable for all measurements but this format allows the use of variable Rn in groundwater values throughout the period of the measurements.
+-   `depth__m` – water depth measurement in units of `m` if water column is fully mixed, mixed layer depth if water is stratified. all rows have to be filled even if the same number is applicable for all measurements but this format allows the use of variable Rn in groundwater values throughout the period of the measurements.

 -   `f_mix_exp__Bqm2hr` - radon mixing losses may be measured directly using current meters or residence time estimates.
-If `f_mix_exp__Bqm2hr` are not been provided then losses by mixing are set to equal negative `f_Rn_net__Bqm2hr`, this is a conservative approach providing minimal estimate of mixing loss and more representative radon budgets may result by direct experimental measurements of mixing losses `f_mix_exp__Bqm2hr`.
+If `f_mix_exp__Bqm2hr` are not provided then losses by mixing are set to equal negative `f_Rn_net__Bqm2hr`, this is a conservative approach providing minimal estimate of mixing loss and more representative radon budgets may result by direct experimental measurements of mixing losses `f_mix_exp__Bqm2hr`.
 None of the values need to be filled in if experimental estimates are not available.

 The `csv` files in the `input` folder are examples of acceptable formats.